Osun Osunniyi

-Osun Bowale Osunniyi (born October 21, 1998) is an American basketball player for MLP Academics Heidelberg of the Basketball Bundesliga.
+Osun Bowale Osunniyi (born October 21, 1998) is an American basketball player for Dziki Warsaw of the Polish Basketball League (PLK).
 He played college basketball for the St. Bonaventure Bonnies and Iowa State Cyclones.

 High school career

 Osunniyi started playing basketball in eighth grade, after moving from Pleasantville, New Jersey to Somers Point.
 He attended Mainland Regional High School in Linwood, New Jersey, joining the varsity team as a junior and starting for the first time in his senior year.
 His coach, Dan Williams, considered him an NCAA Division III prospect before he grew three inches (7.6 cm) prior to his senior season.
 Osunniyi played a postgraduate season at Putnam Science Academy in Putnam, Connecticut.
 He led his team to the National Prep Championship, where he was named MVP of the title game.
 He initially committed to playing college basketball for La Salle before switching his commitment to St. Bonaventure.
 He turned down offers from traditional basketball powers, such as Syracuse and Georgetown.